Idris Odutayo

-Idris Adewale Olarewaju Odutayo (born 26 October 2002) is an English professional footballer who plays as a defender for club Bromley.
+Idris Adewale Olarewaju Odutayo (born 26 October 2002) is an English professional footballer who plays as a defender for club Dundee.

 Career

 Odutayo began his career with Fulham progressing through the academy ranks, signing a two-year scholarship deal in July 2019, before going on to sign a one-year contract.
 In August 2022, he signed a new two-year contract, joining National League side Maidenhead United on loan until 2 January 2023, later extended until the end of the season.

+Bromley

 On 1 February 2024, Odutayo joined National League side Bromley on a permanent deal.
 On 5 May 2024, he played the full duration of the 2024 National League play-off final as Bromley defeated Solihull Moors on penalties to earn promotion to the Football League for the first time in their history.

+Following the club's title-winning 2025–26 season, he was offered a new contract to remain with the club ahead of a first ever season in League One.
+In June 2026, the club announced that he had decided to pursue alternative options and would depart the club upon the expiry of his deal.

+Dundee

+On 26 June 2026, Odutayo agreed to join Scottish Premiership club Dundee on an initial two-year deal.